Wuyang080510/Election_Analysis/README.md

 # Election_Analysis

 ## Overview
-In this project I was asked to go through the election data and perform election audit for the Colorado Board of Election with python.
+In this project I was asked to go through the election data and perform election audit for the Colorado Board of Election with Python.
 ### Purpose
 Use Python to extract and analyze data from the election result csv file, use csv and os libraries to read and load data from csv file and write data into a text file.
 I will determine the election winner and the county with the most votes, output the results to a text file and print the results in the terminal with the Python script.